 The foundation members of NanoSafe Australia are network coordinator Associate Professor Paul Wright (RMIT University), Professor Brian Priestly (Director, ACHHRA), Associate Professor John Edwards (Flinders University) and Dr Andrew Harford (then based at RMIT University).
 Currently, the network comprises 14 research groups across Australia – see the member groups and activities (PDF 180KB 7p).

 Nanosafe Australia became a foundation member of the Asia Nano Safe research network when it was established in January 2013 under the auspices of Asia Nano Forum (ANF), by the founding co-ordinator Paul Wright representing Australia’s nanosafety contribution to the Asian region.
-Read about the establishment of this new regional research network in the special nanosafety edition of the ANF newsletter edited by Paul Wright.

 This network is significant because it is Australia’s first program to deal with the considerable challenges surrounding the health and safety of nanomaterials.
 It involves a coordinated approach and collaborations with various specialists in diverse fields of research.